A Discussion with Suhrob Khaitov, Center on Mental Health and HIV/AIDS - MHAIDS, Tajikistan

 They are a donor organization for our country program, focused on the imam training program.
 I know that they are providing financial support for other HIV initiatives in the country.

 Are other similar organizations working in the country?
-Do you see any special challenges for faith-inspired organization to work in the Tajikistan?
+Do you see any special challenges for faith-inspired organizations to work in Tajikistan?

 I know only the work of Christian Aid.
 The general situation in Tajikistan is that all things concerning religion are tightly under the control of the government.
 There is a central religious committee that controls all the religious affairs.
 A Christian church organization is part of this religious committee.
 The government does not like to include religious organizations as partners for any projects that they want to implement, as there is a general suspicion of religious groups and organizations.
 Christian churches, Jewish organizations and Muslim organizations are also members of the government committees.
 Many religious organizations were blocked from participating, for example some Salafi groups and some Tablighi groups.
 Some Christian groups were blocked as well.